rails/rails/guides/source/configuring.md

 * `config.active_support.use_standard_json_time_format` enables or disables serializing dates to ISO 8601 format.
 Defaults to `true`.

-* `ActiveSupport::Logger.silencer` is set to `false` to disable the ability to silence logging in a block.
-The default is `true`.

 * `ActiveSupport::Cache::Store.logger` specifies the logger to use within cache store operations.

 * `ActiveSupport::Deprecation.behavior` alternative setter to `config.active_support.deprecation` which configures the behavior of deprecation warnings for Rails.